FrequentErvin/etch-a-sketch/README.md

 # etch-a-sketch

 A sketch app for pixel art.
 Basic, yet shick.
-TO-DO: Add bucket button, implement with flood-fill.
+TO-DO: Add bucket button, implement with flood-fill (in another branch)